9. Consumption Smoothing#

 from collections import namedtuple

-Our model describes the behavior of a consumer who lives from time \(t=0, 1, \ldots, T\), receives a stream \(\{y_t\}_{t=0}^T\) of non-financial income and chooses a consumption stream \(\{c_t\}_{t=0}^T\).
+The model describes a consumer who lives from time \(t=0, 1, \ldots, T\), receives a stream \(\{y_t\}_{t=0}^T\) of non-financial income and chooses a consumption stream \(\{c_t\}_{t=0}^T\).

 We usually think of the non-financial income stream as coming from the person’s salary from supplying labor.

-The consumer faces a gross interest rate of \(R >1\) that is constant over time, at which she is free to borrow or lend, up to some limits that we’ll describe below.
+The consumer faces a gross interest rate of \(R >1\) that is constant over time, at which she is free to borrow or lend, up to limits that we’ll describe below.

 To set up the model, let

-\(T \geq 2\) be a positive integer that constitutes a time-horizon
+• \(T \geq 2\) be a positive integer that constitutes a time-horizon.

-\(y = \{y_t\}_{t=0}^T\) be an exogenous sequence of non-negative non-financial incomes \(y_t\)
+• \(y = \{y_t\}_{t=0}^T\) be an exogenous sequence of non-negative non-financial incomes \(y_t\).

-\(a = \{a_t\}_{t=0}^{T+1}\) be a sequence of financial wealth
+• \(a = \{a_t\}_{t=0}^{T+1}\) be a sequence of financial wealth.

-\(c = \{c_t\}_{t=0}^T\) be a sequence of non-negative consumption rates
+• \(c = \{c_t\}_{t=0}^T\) be a sequence of non-negative consumption rates.

-\(R \geq 1\) be a fixed gross one period rate of return on financial assets
+• \(R \geq 1\) be a fixed gross one period rate of return on financial assets.

-\(\beta \in (0,1)\) be a fixed discount factor
+• \(\beta \in (0,1)\) be a fixed discount factor.

-\(a_{T+1} \geq 0\) be a terminal condition on final assets
+• \(a_{T+1} \geq 0\) be a terminal condition on final assets.

-Notice that there are \(T+1\) such budget constraints, one for each \(t=0, 1, \ldots, T\).
+Equations (12.1) constitute \(T+1\) such budget constraints, one for each \(t=0, 1, \ldots, T\).

 Our model has the following logical flow.

-use the system of equations (9.1) for \(t=0, \ldots, T\) to compute a path \(a\) of financial wealth
+• use the system of equations (12.1) for \(t=0, \ldots, T\) to compute a path \(a\) of financial wealth

 Below, we’ll describe how to execute these steps using linear algebra – matrix inversion and multiplication.